thearsenik/EasyNDK-for-cocos2dx/README.md

 2. In the left tree view select Common properties > Framework and References
 3. Click on the "Add References" button
 4. Check libEasyNDK project
-5. Then click, in the tree view, on Project Properties > C/C++
+5. Then click, in the tree view, on Configuration Properties > C/C++
-6. In the "Additionnal Includes" input, add this: "EasyNDK"
+6. In the "Additionnal Include Directories" input, add this: "<path_to_easyndk>\Classes\NDKHelper\"

 Here it is!
 You should be able to compile & run your project.
 The only problem is when you call a method and you are waiting for a callback it will never happen because there is no different language and no native functionnality you could invoke.
 To simulate a native call you can create mocks.